ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 {: #sysdig-view-ui}

 From the left navigation menu of the {{site.data.keyword.powerSys_notm}} user interface, perform the following steps:
-1.  click **workspaces**.
+1. Click **workspaces**.
-2. Select the workspace for which a monitoring instance is present.
+2. Select the workspace for which a monitoring instance is available.
 3. From the **workspace details** page, click **Launch monitoring**.
       The {{site.data.keyword.mon_full_notm}} dashboard opens.
 4. Click **Dashboards** > **Dashboard Library** > **IBM** and select your dashboard to view.